Implications of dark matter cascade decay from DAMPE, HESS, Fermi-LAT and AMS02 data: Fit to DAMPE , Fermi-LAT, H.E.S.S. AMS02

 \section{Fit to {\it DAMPE}, Fermi-LAT, H.E.S.S. \& AMS02}

-We perform fitting to the joint {\it DAMPE}~\cite{DAMPE}, H.E.S.S.~\cite{Abdalla17}, Fermi-LAT `high energy' (FermiHE)~\cite{Abdollahi17} and AMS02~\cite{bib:ams02} data.
-For data selection, we focus on the high energy part of the spectra and only include data above 80 GeV from each data set.
+We perform fitting to the joint {\it DAMPE}~\citep{DAMPE}, H.E.S.S.~\citep{HESS2017}, Fermi-LAT `high energy' (FermiHE)~\citep{Abdollahi:2017nat} and AMS02’s recent 30 million $e^{\pm}$ data~\citep{TingCernAMStalk}.
+For data selection, we focus on the high energy part of spectra and only include data above 80 GeV in each data set.
 Due to the power-law falling in the spectrum, lower energy data are measured with much higher statistics.
-The low energy spectrum can be sensitive to astrophysical source and propagation modelling, and may over-power the presence of a DM signal if included in an equally weighted analysis.
-With our main focus on the DM, we drop the data below 80 GeV to avoid sensitive dependence on low energy astrophysical modelling.
+The low energy spectrum can be sensitive to the modeling of astrophysical sources and solar modulation.
+Yet more importantly the high statistic weight in the low energy data can over-power the presence of a DM signal's spectral correction, if included in an evenly weighted analysis.
+With our main focus on the DM, we drop the data below 80 GeV to avoid sensitivities in low energy astrophysical modeling.

-We use {\it DAMPE}, Fermi-LAT and and H.E.S.S. ``total electron'' data (both electron and positrons) in the fitting.
+We use {\it DAMPE}, Fermi-LAT and and H.E.S.S. `total electron' data (both electron and positrons) in the fitting.
 For AMS02, note that its electron flux normalization differs from that of Fermi-LAT and {\it DAMPE}.
 All these experiments have high-statistics data points below 1 TeV, and directly fitting the electron flux data would lead to large discrepancy between the data sets.
-As a workaround, we fit AMS02's positron fraction data instead of the absolute $e^{\pm}$ flux data, which effectively removes the dependence on the normalization of AMS02 data.
+As a workaround, we fit AMS02's positron fraction data instead of the absolute $e^{\pm}$ flux, which effectively removes the dependence on the normalization in AMS02 $e^\pm$ fluxes.